I-Halder/I-Halder.github.io/_pages/about.md

   - /about.html
 ---

 Indranil Halder is a Research Associate at the Harvard John A. Paulson School of Engineering and Applied Sciences in the Machine Learning Foundations Group.
-I am currently working with [Cengiz Pehlevan](https://seas.harvard.edu/about-us/directory?search=%22Cengiz%20Pehlevan%22).
+He is currently working with [Cengiz Pehlevan](https://seas.harvard.edu/about-us/directory?search=%22Cengiz%20Pehlevan%22).
 Previously, Indranil was the Harvard Quantum Initiative Fellow at the Center for the Fundamental Laws of Nature with [Daniel Jafferis](https://www.physics.harvard.edu/people/facpages/jafferis).

 ## Research